-Public Safety, in cooperation with other college departments and organizations, will periodically present additional security awareness and crime prevention programs.
+Public Safety, in cooperation with other University departments and organizations, will periodically present additional security awareness and crime prevention programs.
 These programs are generally held in residence halls or in the classroom, at the invitation of teaching faculty, and address the specific interests or concerns of the group.

-At the Rochester Campus, Public Safety only presents security awareness and crime prevention programs upon request.
+At the Rochester and Luther Seminary Campus, Public Safety presents security awareness and crime prevention programs upon request.

-In accordance with the Campus SaVE Act, the college has implemented training programs for students, staff, and faculty, including freshman orientation.
-Augsburg College utilizes online training for employees and is developing other options for training and awareness to help reduce sexual assault, domestic/dating violence, and stalking.
+In accordance with the Campus SaVE Act, the University has implemented training programs for students, staff, and faculty, including freshman orientation.
+Augsburg University utilizes online training for employees and is developing other options for training and awareness to help reduce sexual assault, domestic/dating violence, and stalking.